top of page

 As a clinical audiologist, I’m a strong advocate for reducing the stigma around hearing loss and hearing aid use, and therefore would encourage my patients to try and look past potential aesthetic concerns around hearing aids.
 If anything, it can be great to claim “ownership” of one’s hearing loss, and maybe even have some fun with it.
 Some patients opt to make their hearing aids a bit of a fashion statement, choosing vibrant colours for their hearing aids, and wearing them with pride.
 However, I do very much appreciate that for many people they would like their hearing aids to be as unobtrusive as possible, and there are certainly some great options out there that can suit this need.
 It is important though to keep in mind that not everyone is going to be a good candidate for these types of hearing aid, and that sometimes selecting a slightly larger model will prove to be an excellent balance of both form and function.
 Ultimately though, the best hearing aid is one you will be willing and happy to wear, and a good audiologist will keep this in mind when making a recommendation for you.

 If you'd like to learn more about the kind of hearing care we provide for our patients at Finchley Hearing, please explore our website and feel free to get in touch with any questions.
+We're a private, independent audiology practice in London committed to ethical, evidence-based practices and would love to help you on your journey to better hearing.

 If you found this article helpful, please consider sharing it via one of the social media icons on the bottom of this post.
 You can also subscribe to our blog through the form at the bottom of this page, to stay updated whenever we post a new article.